 "We were not planning to release the ball girl video," [Gatorade spokeswoman Jill] Kinney said.
 "However, now that it's out there, we're thrilled with the response it's getting."

-Kinney said Gatorade doesn't know who posted the video, and Element 79 said on its website that it had nothing to do with posting the video.
+Kinney said Gatorade doesn't know who posted the video, and

 There is no mention of Gatorade in the video, though there is a bottle by the chair where the ball girl sits near the end of the clip.
 And Gatorade has clearly become associated with it, to the company's delight.